 List ranges from David Austin Sayre to Tommy Singer and more.While this isn't a list of all male silversmiths, it does answer the questions "Who are the most famous male silversmiths?" and "Who are the best male silversmiths?"

-Paul Revere was an American silversmith, engraver, early industrialist, and a patriot in the American Revolution.
-He is most famous for alerting the Colonial militia to the approach of British forces before the battles of Lexington and Concord, as dramatized in Henry Wadsworth Longfellow's poem, "Paul Revere's Ride".
-Revere was a prosperous and prominent Boston silversmith, who helped organize an intelligence and alarm system to keep watch on the British military.
-Revere later served as a Massachusetts militia officer, though his service culminated after the Penobscot Expedition, one of the most disastrous campaigns of the American Revolutionary War, for which he was absolved of blame....more on Wikipedia
+- Paul Revere (; December 21, 1734 O.S.
+(January 1, 1735 N.S.) – May 10, 1818) was an American silversmith, engraver, early industrialist, and Patriot in the American Revolution.
+He is best known for his midnight ride to alert the colonial militia in April 1775 to the approach of British forces before the battles of Lexington and Concord, as dramatized in Henry Wadsworth Longfellow's poem, "Paul Revere's Ride" (1861).
+At age 41, Revere was a prosperous, established and prominent Boston silversmith.
+He had helped organize an intelligence and alarm system to keep watch on the British military.
+Revere later served as a Massachusetts militia officer, though his service ended after the Penobscot... more

-Sequoyah, named in English George Gist or George Guess, was a Cherokee silversmith.
+- Sequoyah (ᏍᏏᏉᏯ Ssiquoya, as he signed his name, or ᏎᏉᏯ Se-quo-ya, as is often spelled in Cherokee; named in English George Gist or George Guess) (c.1770–1843), was an American and Cherokee polymath.
 In 1821 he completed his independent creation of a Cherokee syllabary, making reading and writing in Cherokee possible.
-This was the only time in recorded history that a member of a pre-literate people independently created an effective writing system.
+This was one of the very few times in recorded history that a member of a pre-literate people created an original, effective writing system (another example being Shong Lue Yang).
 After seeing its worth, the people of the Cherokee Nation rapidly began to use his syllabary and officially adopted it in 1825.
-Their literacy rate quickly surpassed that of surrounding European-American settlers....more on Wikipedia
+Their literacy rate quickly surpassed that of surrounding... more